Violeta1977/hangman-react/README.md

 ## ✍️ Usage

--   Start the game by clicking on the letters to guess the word.
+-   Start the game by clicking on the letters or by typing them on your keyboard to guess the word.
 -   You have 6 attemts to guess the correct word.
--   After the game ends, click "Let's play again" to start a new round.
+-   After the game ends, click "Let's play again" or press "Enter" to start a new round.

 ### 🧪 Running tests